 Cleft earlobes from earrings that have pulled through are a common problem that can be fixing using corrective ear surgery.
 Most people have the wrong impression about how to prevent this from happening.
 They buy the “Best” earring that they can.
 Interestingly, solid gold is a very heavy metal.
 It is actually best to use the lightest earrings possible.

-Ear setback is also a frequently performed procedure.
-The majority of patients are corrected at about age 7.
-The ears have achieved 90% or more of their full growth and at that age, other children begin to taunt the child with protruding ears.
+Patients can have this correction from age 7 on.
+The ears have achieved 90% or more of their full growth and at that age.
 Many adults who never were offered correction as a child also undergo this surgery.
 In a child, it is done asleep.
-In an adult, I perform this surgery awake under local anesthesia.
+In an adult, I can perform this surgery awake, under local anesthesia.
 A protective dressing is worn for about 5 days and a headband to sleep for 3 weeks.

 - Overly large ears — a rare condition called macrotia

 - Protruding ears occurring on one or both sides in varying degrees